w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 with a proof-of-validity (PoV) function for liveness and communication with the relay chain.

 Each shard, or parachain, is equipped with a unique state transition function (STF).
 This function ensures that communication to the relay chain remains valid.
-Each STF, called runtime, is written in [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
+Each STF, called runtime, is compiled to [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
 Any state transition function is valid if it compiles to Wasm and abides by the Parachains Protocol.